Mascia Predit

-Mascia Predit (December 21, 1912 in Dvinsk, Latvia, Russian Empire – October 7, 2001 in Baltimore) was a Latvian actress and opera singer.
-Although she was acclaimed as a singer for her strong soprano voice and intense interpretation, her career and her personal life were disrupted by World War II and its aftermath.
+Mascia Predit (December 21, 1912 – October 7, 2001) was a Latvian actress and opera singer.
+Although she was acclaimed as a singer for her strong soprano voice and intense interpretation, her career and personal life were disrupted by World War II and its aftermath.
 Her recordings are rare, but several have been re-released.

 Early career in Europe

-Born December 21, 1912, in Dvinsk (now, Daugavpils), Latvia, Predit is described as having grown up in an upper-class home in Riga, Latvia, before World War II.
+Born December 21, 1912, in Dvinsk, Russian Empire (now, Daugavpils, Latvia), Predit is described as having grown up in an upper-class home in Riga, Latvia, before World War II.
 Interested in becoming an actress, she studied with Constantin Stanislavski in Moscow.
 After her singing voice was discovered by Feodor Chaliapin, a Russian bass, she studied with Salvatore Salvati in Switzerland and Rosina Storchio in Milan, Italy.
 She toured in Poland, Austria, Switzerland and Italy.
 In 1946 she sang the role of Ellen Orford in the first broadcast of Benjamin Britten's opera Peter Grimes on Italian radio.

 After traveling to Italy during World War II, she was not allowed to return to Latvia.
 Her husband and the rest of her family, excepting her son, were killed or deported during the Soviet occupation of Latvia.
 Her son was sent to Siberia.

 Career in England

 Predit went to London, England where she continued her singing career.
-During the 1940s and 1950s she recorded on the labels Cetra and HMV.
+During the 1940s and 1950s, she recorded on the labels Cetra and His Master's Voice.

 She performed Russian songs with accompanist Gerald Moore, appearing on the BBC Third Programme.
 Moore included her in his Singer And Accompanist: The Performance Of Fifty Songs.
 Applauded for her "beautiful recording" showing how Tchaikovsky's At the Ball should be sung.
 Moore notes her use of voix blanche, and commends the strength and control underlying "the expressive rise and fall of the vocal line": "The intelligent listener will feel this iron hand in the velvet glove."
 Some of the songs she performed with Moore have been re-released by Naxos.

 A 1952 monophonic recording of Predit singing songs by Modest Mussorgsky with orchestra conducted by Igor Markevitch, was re-released by Audite in 2009.

 Predit also toured in North America.
 She reportedly turned down the opportunity to sing Cherubino in The Marriage of Figaro at the Metropolitan Opera.